GamerHammer2K4F647Ultimate/colorgen/readme.md

 ```console
 java -jar colorgen.jar
 ```
-then type g to generate colorgen
+then type g to generate a color